dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     and which has precisely one declared mixin.
     _E.g., `mixin class C = Object with M;`_
-*   A non-mixin-application class declaration with no declared mixins, and either no declared superclass, or with `Object` from `dart:core` as the declared superclass.
+*   A non-mixin-application class declaration with no declared mixins, and either no declared superclass, or with a type denoting `Object` from `dart:core` as the declared superclass.
     _E.g., `mixin class C {}` or `mixin class C extends Object {}`_